odibua/covid19TrackingProject/README.md

 1. Install python on your system by following these [instructions](https://wiki.python.org/moin/BeginnersGuide/Download)
 1. Install pip on your system by following these [instructions](https://pip.pypa.io/en/stable/installing/)
 1. Navigate to ```covid19Tracking/``` and run ```pip install -e .```
+1. Sign up for [circleci](https://circleci.com/signup/), a continous integration tool
+1. Checkout a branch with a meaningful name for adding regions from which to scrape raw data

 ## Overview of Code
 The below diagram provides a schematic overview of this repository.
 The description of this schematic will make